The C++ multimap insert function is utilized to add an element or a set of elements into a multimap data structure.

 4 : VB

-In the above example, another form of insert function is used to insert the elements into the multimap.
+In the given scenario, a different variation of the insert method is employed to add the elements to the multimap.